Supermagnum/Flashlight/README.md

 It takes two 32600 lithium ion batteries Batteries ( 32 mm diameter and 60mm length), I think that protected ones should fit.
 It can easily be changed to use 32650 ( 32 mm diameter and 65 mm length) if the 32600 batteries is impossible to get,just edit the flashlight-32mm.FCStd file using Freecad.
 You just have to find the pad in the battery holder and add 10mm to it.
-You will need to export the iges files afterwards if that is done,as they will be out of date.
+You will need to export the iges files and the blueprints afterwards if that is done,as they will be out of date.
 This also includes the fancy tube with engraving.

 NOTE: Some of these cells mentioned is also available as LiFePO₄.